phunware/maas-analytics-android-sdk/README.md

 ________________
 ##Overview
 MaaS Core is designed to have as little impact on developers as possible.
+It is also a necessary requirement for all other MaaS SDKs.

-MaaS Core helps to gather data for analytical purposes and also maintains a session throughout an app.
-MaaS Core is also a necessary requirement for all other MaaS SDKs.
+MaaS Core also helps to gather data for analytical purposes and also maintains a session throughout an app.
+A session is the duration that a user interacts with an app.
 The session is used to uniquely identify analytical data.
-There are only three steps to setup and maintain sessions in any app.
+There are only two steps to setup and maintain sessions in any app.
 Application keys need to be registered, and then sessions can be started and stopped.

 ###Build requirements
 * Android SDK 2.2+ (API level 8) or above.